Our Basic Money Rates

 Camping:

-If you are renting the log house, you can set up tents and put people in them for $25/night.
+If you are staying in the cabin, you can invite guests to set up tents for $25/night.

 Other notes: